SoftwareBrothers/aws-lambda-static-page/README.md

 All styles are embedded into one single HTML file.
 This makes them easy to deploy and share with others.

-## Application in Business Intelligence
+## Applications for Business Intelligence processes

 The most obvious application for this way of rendering files is to compute and print various reports for (business intelligence)[https://en.wikipedia.org/wiki/Business_intelligence]: sales, production.
 Those reports can be easily shared among all team members.